This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Thankfully, you can easily clean your Macbook Pro screen with a microfiber cloth, water, and isopropyl alcohol.

-As a former certified Apple hardware technician and everyday Mac user, I’ll show you the best way to wipe down your display using items you probably already have in your house.
+As a former certified Apple product hardware technician and everyday Mac user, I’ll show you the best way to wipe down your display using items you probably already have in your house.

 Keep reading for all of the details.